 To do this, you have to make the ascent gradually; you don’t have to agitate or make physical efforts, at least for the first few days.
 It’s best to walk slowly and stop to rest when necessary.
 It is also recommended to sleep well, eat light and avoid alcoholic beverages.

-To prevent altitude sickness in South American countries, drinking coca tea and/or chew coca leaves is recommended.
+To prevent altitude sickness in South American countries, drinking coca tea and/or chewing coca leaves is recommended.

-The coca tea is quite good and is what the locals recommend; if you tell them you take pills for the “soroche,” they will look at you funny, hehehe.
+The coca tea is quite good and is what the locals recommend; if you tell them you take pills for the “soroche,” they will look at you funny, lol.

-Coca leaves are not literally chewed; what they do is stick them inside your cheek and let it take effect when mixed with saliva.
+Coca leaves are not literally chewed; what they do is stick them inside your cheek and let them take effect when mixed with saliva.

-If you get any of the symptoms of altitude sickness, it is best to rest and be well hydrated.
+If you get any altitude sickness symptoms, it is best to rest and be well-hydrated.
 Alcoholic beverages should be avoided.

-For more severe symptoms, see your doctor and always carry travel insurance.
+You need to see your doctor for more severe symptoms and always travel with travel insurance.

-If you go to any city that is above 2000 meters above sea level, it is recommended that you take these precautions so as not to suffer the symptoms of altitude sickness.
+If you go to any city that is above 2000 meters above sea level, it is recommended that you take these precautions to avoid the symptoms of altitude sickness.

-If you have not been used to high altitudes before, it is better to take it easy, because in case you get bad of severe altitude sickness, you have to go back to an altitude where the altitude does not affect you and that can annoy you, especially on a trip like that of the Salar de Uyuni, to give an example.
+Suppose you have not been used to high altitudes before.
+In that case, it is better to take it easy, because in case you get bad severe altitude sickness, you have to go back to an altitude where the altitude does not affect you, and that can annoy you, especially on a trip like that of the Salar de Uyuni, to give an example.

 For Your Pinterest